I have opinions on…everything.

 Seriously, since when is actually caring for someone with all of your heart, not enough?

-No, now it’s like we’re being told that if you don’t go out and buy fancy jewelry or even a car that you really don’t care as much as you could f you did those things.
+No, now it’s like we’re being told that if you don’t go out and buy fancy jewelry or even an expensive car that you really don’t care as much as you could f you did those things.

 While I’m a big fan of doing things “just because”, wouldn’t this grand gesture day be better suited happening on a day that actually means something?